y0n1/json-utils/README.md

 [JSONPath](https://datatracker.ietf.org/doc/html/rfc9535#name-status-of-this-memo)
 of those object keys.

-Here is an example from the test explaining how to do it:
+Here is an example from the tests explaining how leverage this feature:

 ```typescript
 Deno.test("should skip keys matching a pattern in the skip list", () => {